kenneth558/Arduino-home-thermostat-TTGO-XI-WeMo-XI-Leonardo-Mega2560-Nano-Uno/README.md

 The raw pin reading (accomplished with the "read pin [pin number]" command) is available to the host.
 This is the same method that ANY raw analog input reading or digital pin reading may be gotten by the host.
-To clarify, the "sens read [pin number]" command will nearly always provide a far less accurate temperature reading than can be done by host-based algorithms which can take into account many more factors per pin and per raw analog reading.
+To clarify, the "sens read [pin number]" command will nearly always provide a far less accurate temperature reading than can be done by the "read pin [pin number]" command and host-based algorithms which can take into account many more factors per pin and per raw analog reading.

 With those caveats, I now present a finished product.